OneSignal/cli/README.md

 * create and setup a Notification Service Extension
 * setup an App Group for communication with the NSE.

+For Android the command will:
+* Add the OneSignal gradle dependencies
+* Add the OneSignal init code

 Note that this command does not yet add initialization code to your app so please follow [step 5 of the guide](https://documentation.onesignal.com/docs/ios-sdk-setup#step-5---add-the-onesignal-initialization-code) to complete installation.

 Options: